• Skip to primary navigation

 You could eat two meals a day that are plant-based until you get the hang of it, as described in Mark Bittman’s book, “Eat Vegan Before 6 to Lose Weight and Restore Your Health for Good.”

 Going “cold turkey” is a sudden change that can shock your system and cause undue stress.
-It might be tempting to throw out everything from your fridge and freezer in one afternoon, but really, think about how that’s going to feel a few days later when you start craving familiar foods?
+It might be tempting to throw out everything from your fridge and freezer in one afternoon, but really, think about how that will feel a few days later when you start craving familiar foods.

 Only 5% Who Go “Cold Turkey” Succeed Long Term

-It’s estimated that only five percent of smokers trying to quit succeed long-term.
-And, for those that set New Year’s resolution goals only 8% actually accomplish them.
+It’s estimated that only five percent of smokers who try to quit succeed long-term.
+Similarly, only 8% of those who set New Year’s resolutions actually accomplish them.
 For most of us, slow and steady will likely win the plant-based prize.
-And while some can be successful going “cold turkey,” When we proceed at a moderate, even pace, we have the time and space we need to deal effectively with the obstacles that arise – and they will arise!
+While some can be successful going “cold turkey,” when we proceed at a moderate, even pace, we have the time and space we need to deal effectively with the obstacles that arise—and they will arise!

 fry pan with plant-based food, text overlay "Go for plant-based progress not perfection"